Frequently Asked Questions

 The only spending money you will require will be for lunch, dinner, drinks, souvenirs & tips etc.

-Most places accept credit cards & there are cash machines available in most places.
+Most places accept credit cards & there is an ATM machines available near Casa Ponta.

 It is advisable to carry some cash as credit cards can not be processed in the event of a power failure